rakus/jar-presenter/README.md

 ```
 $ java -jar jar-presenter-0.1.0-SNAPSHOT.jar build --help
 build - build a NEW presentation jar for given presentation
-      USAGE: java -jar jar-presenter.jar build [-f] [-i <start-page>] [-t <title>] <new-jar-name> <presentation-dir>
+      USAGE: java -jar jar-presenter.jar build [-f] [-s <start-page>] [-t <title>] <new-jar-name> <presentation-dir>
+        -f       overwrite existing jar
-        -i <start-page>
+        -s <start-page>
-                 defines the start page of the presentation to be used instead
+                 defines the start page of the presentation.
+Only needed
-                 of index.html
+                 when presentation-dir contains more than one html file.
         -t <title>
                  title of presentation.
 Used e.g. in server popup.
-        -f       overwrite existing jar
         new-jar-name
                  name of the new jar to create
         presentation-dir
                  directory of the presentation to include in new jar
 ```

 ## The Presentation

-The presentation could be any static content that is deliverable from web server, but it _needs_ a start page.

-By default the start page is called `index.html`.
-If the start page has a different name, a file called `jarp-metadata.properties` can be created to define the start page with the entry `start-page`.
+The presentation can be anything, even just a simple HTML page (like this).

+The start page and the title of the presentation can be defined in the file `jarp-metadata.properties`.

-If the start page should be `Presentation.html` and the title of the presentation is "My Presentation", `jarp-metadata.properties` contains:
+E.g. If the start page should be `Presentation.html` and the title of the presentation is "My Presentation", `jarp-metadata.properties` contains:

 ```
 title=My Presentation
-start-page=/Presentation.html
+start-page=Presentation.html
 ```

-When using the sub command `build`, the values of the options `-i` and `-t` are used to create this file.
+The build sub-command uses an existing `jarp-metadata.properties`, but it's content can be overwritten with the options `-t` and `-s`.

+If no start-page is given (neither via `jarp-metadata` nor option `-s`), the build sub-command checks the presentation directory for either a `index.html` or _exactly_ one HTML file.

+Finally the build sub-command adds a new (or possibly updated) `jar-metadata.properties` to the new jar.

 ## Building Jar-Presenter